apache/pekko-connectors/docs/src/main/paradox/amqp.md

 # AMQP

-The AMQP connector provides Akka Stream sources and sinks to connect to AMQP 0.9.1 servers (RabbitMQ, OpenAMQ, etc.).
+The AMQP connector provides Apache Pekko Stream sources and sinks to connect to AMQP 0.9.1 servers (RabbitMQ, OpenAMQ, etc.).

 AMQP 1.0 is currently not supported (Qpid, ActiveMQ, Solace, etc.).